lorenkock/Site/content/post/SR_SEP/index.md

   preview_only: false
 lastmod: "2018-11-01T00:00:00Z"
 projects: []
-subtitle: 'An evidence update from the smoking toolkit study'
+subtitle: 'The latest evidence from a review of global studies'
-summary: An evidence update from the smoking toolkit study.
+summary: The latest evidence from a review of global studies.
 tags:
 - Academic
-title: 'E-cigarettes – a tool to reduce inequalities in smoking?'
+title: 'Tailoring cessation support for disadvantaged smokers – is it working?'
 ---

 **Smoking cigarettes remains a leading cause of preventable death and disease in many high-income countries.
 Most of these harms fall disproprortionately upon socioeconomically disadvantaged individuals who generally have greater difficulty in quitting and remaining abstinent.
 In increasingly resource-constrained health systems, what role does behavioural support that is tailored to an individual's socioeconomic position (SEP) play in helping smokers quit and stay quit?**